LukasMueIIer/EasyEppler/README.md

 # EasyEppler
- Scripts and tools to make using the Eppler Code easier and less error prone, plus enabling automization
+Scripts and tools to make using the Eppler Code easier and less error prone, plus enabling automization The Eppler Code is NOT part of this, since it does not belong to me in any way

 ## Content
 ### EpplerFoil.py